Bell Atlantic Sponsors Free Internet Learning Day

 information on places where they can access the Internet for free, ways to

-acquire a personal computer at a discounted cost, as well as participate in a
+acquire a personal computer at a discount cost, as well as participate in a

-drawing for a personal computer donated by Bell Atlantic Directory
+drawing for a personal computer donated by Bell Atlantic Yellow Pages.

-Delivery of the 300,000 Morristown/Dover Bell Atlantic Yellow Pages and
+Delivery of the Portland Bell Atlantic Yellow and White Pages featuring a

-Arboretum -- will be completed during the next few weeks.
-Donated to
+be completed during the next few weeks.
+Now serving as a tourism,

 illustrator is artist Mary Lynn Blasutta of New Paltz, N.Y.
 Her illustrations